davekinkead/thesis/paper.coffee.md

 ## Introduction

 Many accounts of democracy justify political authority on the grounds that democratic procedures produce desirable results.
 For some these accounts, we can judge the quality of a democratic outcome against some independent criteria.
-Epistemic accounts like Condorcet's Jury Theorem (@condorcet) or @estlund's Epistemic Proceduralism are like this.
-Democratic processes track the truth and that gives us reasons to abide by their outcomes.
+Epistemic accounts like Condorcet's Jury Theorem [@condorcet] or @estlund's Epistemic Proceduralism are like this.
+Democratic processes, according to these accounts, track the truth and that gives us reasons to value their outcomes.

 For others, we can judge the quality of democratic outcomes against some agent relative criteria.
-We see this in utilitarian justifications of democracy when majority voting maximizes the expected utility of voter preferences (@rae).
-But one need not be a utilitarian to employ such an approach.  @rousseau for example, argued that majority rule realises the general will of the people and this gives us reasons to obey.
+We see this in utilitarian justifications of democracy when majority voting maximizes the expected utility of voter preferences [@rae].
+One needn't be a utilitarian to employ such an approach however.  @rousseau for example, argued that majority rule realises the general will of the people and this gives us reasons to obey.

-And for others still, it is not the content of democratic decision making that matters so much as the effects that decision making has on participants.
+And for others still, it is not the content of democratic decision making that matters so much as the effects that the process has on participants.
 This is what @mill had in mind when he argued that democracy transforms the moral character of participants.
 Democratic participation makes good citizens.

 Call these accounts of democracy _consequentialist_ [^qual-1].

 [^qual-1]: By _accounts of democracy_, I mean any normative theory of democracy's value.
 Not all accounts of democracy are consequenitalist.
 Intrinsic accounts of democracy for example, justify political authority without any reference to specific outcomes of the democratic process, and instead appeal to substantive ideals like equality, justice.
-Unless explicitely stated, _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie heavy lifting of legitimating political authority.
+Unless explicitely stated, _Democracy_ in this paper refers exclusively those consequentialist conceptions where outcomes do the normatvie heavy lifting of justifying political authority.

 The outcome of any democratic procedure is a function, in part, of who gets to participate in that procedure.
 Enfranchising some people rather than others, drawing the political line on a map in one location rather than another, will often result in different outcomes that would otherwise have occured, even for identical democratic procedures.
 Who is included in a particular democracy affects the particular outcomes of that democracy.

 Some democractic processes are deterministic.
+Voters vote according to their belief or preference and the voting procedures determines a winning outcome.
+This is true for both _naive voting_, where voters believe they alone determine the outcome, as well as _strategic voting_, where voters support a choice other than their sincere preference in an attempt to increase the likelihood of an acceptable outcome [@feddersen1999].

-Voters vote according to their belief and the voting procedures determines a winning outcome.
-In these cases, the outcome of a process is fully a function of who participates in that process.
+In both these cases, the outcome of a democratic process is fully a function of who participates in that process.
 On one extreme, including or excluding a single voter will change the outcome of a democratic process.
 At the other extreme, over 50% of voters would need to be replaced for the outcome to change.

 Other democratic processes are indeterministic.
 This may be because voters themselves don't know how they will vote until the moment they cast their ballot, or because the decision mechanism itself is indeterminate such as in the case of sortition.
-Still, outcomes of democratic processes remain a function of who is included in those processes.
-Changing participants changes the likelihood of a particular outcome.
+Yet even in these cases, outcomes of democratic processes remain a function of who is included in those processes because changing participants changes the likelihood of a particular outcome.

 _Who_ can determine _what_.

-So if accounts of democracy justify political authority based on the outcomes of democratic processes, and the outcomes of those democratic processes are determined by who is included in them, then the question of _who should be included_ becomes a matter of fundamental importance for those claims of democratic authority.
+When accounts of democracy attempt to justify political authority based on the outcomes of democratic processes, and the outcomes of those democratic processes are determined by who is included in them, the question of _who should be included_ becomes a matter of fundamental importance for those claims of democratic authority.

 The question of who ought be included in a political association - of how the demos ought be bounded - has become known in the literature as the _Boundary Problem of Democratic Theory_ [^other-names].
-The Boundary Problem is problematic because it can't be solved democratically - to determine who should be included democratic we must first identify some prior group to make this decision, and to identify that prior group democratically we must identify a prior prior group, _ad infinitum_.
-And neither can the question be answered satisfactory by reference to history, culture, nationality, geography, justice, coercion or affect [^treatment].
+The Boundary Problem is problematic because it can't be solved democratically - in order to determine who should be included democratically we must first identify some prior group to make this decision, and to identify that prior group democratically we must identify a prior prior group, _ad infinitum_.

+Neither can the question be answered satisfactory by reference to history, culture, nationality, geography, justice, coercion or affect [^treatment]. ...!!explicate briefly!!...

-[^other-names]: Discuss who has called it what.
+[^other-names]: A large footnote on who has called this problem what.

 [^treatment]: See @whelan1983 for the seminal analysis of these challenges as well as.....

-Addressing why the Boundary Problem is a problem, or how it might be solved is not the focus of this paper.
-Rather, I wish to explore the relationship between accounts of democratic inclusion and accounts of democratic authority and examine _when_ the Boundary Problem becomes a problem.
-I want to advance three claims that relate to any answer to the question of who the people ought be:
+The question I wish to explore in this paper is _when is the Boundary Problem a problem for consequentialist accounts of democracy_?
+Addressing _why_ the Boundary Problem is a problem, or _how_ it might be solved is not the focus of this paper [^lit-review].
+Rather, I wish to explore the relationship between accounts of democratic inclusion and accounts of democratic authority and advance three claims that relate to any answer to the question of who the people ought be:

   1. That accounts of democratic authority must be compatible with accounts of democratic inclusion.